Seatis/my-teaching-materials/workshop/android/README.md

 service = retrofit.create(ApiService.class);
 ```
-- At the end of the creating the activity enqueue a get messages request:
+- At the end of creating the activity enqueue a get messages request:
 ```java
 service.getMessages().enqueue(new Callback<MessageResponse>() {
   @Override